la2050/challenge/_2021/connect/seed-consulting-group.md

   program.
 These include: - 95% of volunteers report an increase in their technical and professional abilities
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '550' Describe how Los Angeles County will be different if your work is successful.: >- Prior success from our Pro-Bono Consulting Program is two-pronged: we help create a Los Angeles where non-profits are able to do more and positively
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '550' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '1500' Describe how Los Angeles County will be different if your work is successful.: >- Prior success from our Pro-Bono Consulting Program is two-pronged: we help create a Los Angeles where non-profits are able to do more and positively